 See our HEALTH AND WELLNESS POLICY

-The aim of parent education is to keep families informed of new developments in matters relating to our children and to expose you to areas that you may be unfamiliar with, or to discuss matters you may like to know more about.
+Our Parent Education program is what make our Preschool unique.
+The aim our Parent Education program is to keep families informed of new developments in matters relating to the development of their children and to expose parents to areas that they may be unfamiliar with, or to discuss matters parents may like to know more about.

 The Personnel Officer serves as a liaison between the teachers and the Membership(Executive included) (see Bylaws), and between the Preschool and community.
 If you have any concerns, please contact the Head Teacher regarding curriculum and operations of the school including Accounting.
 If no solution is reached, contact the Personnel Officer.